abe511/missingword/README.md

 ###### enclose comma separated word lists in opening "<|" and closing "|>" flags. avoid spaces after commas.
 ###### for first entries use as many underscores (or other characters) as the longest entry in the list.
 ###### after filling all the field press SUBMIT to generate a base64 string.
-###### the string contains indexes of all the chosen entries in the order of appearance in the text.
+###### the string is a converted array which contains indeces of all the chosen entries in the order of appearance in the text.
 ###### [check it out](https://abe511.github.io/missingword/)